quinetime/academic-paper-boilerplate/README.md

 ## WORKFLOW

 - Clone this directory with `git clone https://github.com/quinetime/academic-paper-boilerplate directory_name`
-- Rename project in package.json
+- Rename project in package.json (spaces not allowed)
 - Check that relative pathing for bibtex file is correct in package.json scripts
 - Edit metadata in header.md
 - *Optional:* run `git init` and `git add *`